-Standard on the X20, X23, X26, X46 and XStar, All others X Series and NXT models, as an option.
+Standard on the X20, X23, X26, X46 and XStar.
+XT Series and NXT models, as an option.

-When used properly, the plate improves the ride, reduces drag, increases speed and improves the fuel efficiency of the boat.
+When used properly, the plate improves the ride, reduces drag, increases speed and improves the fuel efficiency of the boat

 The attitude adjustment plate is permanently attached to the boat's stern, below the waterline.
-Control is by way of either the video display (and explained more fully in the Video Display Gauges section of this Owner's Manual) or by manual switches located on the driver's armrest
+Control is by way of either the video display (and explained more fully in the Video Display Gauges section of this Owner's Manual) or by manual switches located on the driver's armrest.

 The operation of the attitude adjustment plate is basic.
-The plate is mounted with the actuator on the transom of the boat.
+The plate is mounted with an actuator on the transom of the boat.
 When the plate is lowered, the water flow is redirected, creating an upward force at the boat's stern.
 When the stern rises, the bow will lower.

-Since these actuators are electromechanical, they provide an immediate response at the touch of the switch.
-(The attitude adjustment plate can also be controlled through the Video Display Gauge.)
-Press and hold up to have the center tab come up.
-Pressing down on the switch will lower the plate/tabs.
+Since these actuators are electromechanical, they provide an immediate response at the touch of the helm mounted switch.
+(The attitude adjustment plate can also be controlled through the dual screen dash.)
+Press and hold UP on the switch raise the center tab.
+Press and hold DOWN on the switch to lower the center tab into the water.